r-lantern/nintendo-rewards-bot/README.md

 ## Installation
 ### Prerequisites
-* A Twitter Developer account with Elevated access
+* A Twitter Developer account with _elevated_ access
 * Read and write premissions to a MongoDB server

 ### Setting up